-The NEBOSH National General Certificate in Occupational Health & Safety, also known as the NGC, is the most widely held health and safety qualification in the UK.
-The NGC will provide you with a foundation of broad knowledge on key health and safety issues for example: HSE legislation; hazards; human factors and risk assessments.
+The NEBOSH General Certificate in Occupational Health & Safety is one of the most widely held health and safety qualification in the world.
+It will give you the skills and knowledge to create a safe and healthy place for people to work and visit.

 For more in depth information on the NEBOSH General Certificate please take a look at our What Is The NEBOSH General Certificate blog.